Best small SUVs and crossovers for 2019

 To take part in the survey, click here.

-This small SUV is impressive; it's appealing to look at, sharp to drive and practical for families thanks to its big boot.
-It's not quite perfect however.
+This model is such a talented compact SUV that we've awarded it Best Buy status.
+It's appealing to look at, sharp to drive and practical for families thanks to its big boot.
+It's not quite perfect, however.
 It's on the pricey side (especially top-end models), while the cabin quality feels disappointingly penny-pinching.

-This uncompromising compact SUV certainly drives well, with assured handling and a range of eager engines to choose from.
-It doesn’t shine in the practicality stakes – the rear seats are a little too firm, and the boot isn’t as big as rival small SUVs.
+This upmarket model certainly drives very well, with assured handling and a range of eager engines to choose from.
+But it doesn't shine in the practicality stakes - the rear seats are a little too cramped, as is the boot.
 We also wish it were a little smoother.
-But there's plenty of space up front..
-This is a driver’s car, in more ways than one.
+But there's lots of space up front.
+This is a crossover for keen drivers.

 Not found the car for you?
 Go straight to all our small SUV and crossover car reviews.